 "[Jessica Siqueiros'] lively choices in production design, comedic tone, and lyrical soundtrack function to repel the stereotypical dreary-look of movies about Latinos facing hardships.
-By placing Chicano characters in highly aesthetic spaces with vibrant colors, she is reclaiming a vision of storytelling often only associated with white creators like Wes Anderson." - Carlos Aguilar, Remezcla
+By placing Chicano characters in highly aesthetic spaces with vibrant colors, she is reclaiming a vision of storytelling often only associated with white creators like Wes Anderson." - Carlos Aguilar

-Her most recent short film Pozole has been accepted at Major U.S. Festivals, including the 2019 Seattle Int’l Film Festival.
-The film took home the Jury Prize for Best Narrative Short Film (Comedy) at Cinequest 2019, qualifying for the 2020 Academy Awards.
+Her debut short film Pozole is an official selection of SIFF, Indy Shorts, and LALIFF among others.
+The film took home the Jury Prize for Best Narrative Short Film (Comedy) at Cinequest, qualifying for the 2020 Academy Awards.
 Selected as a director mentee in the AT&T Hello Lab Mentorship Program, she is currently directing her next short film under the guidance of Lena Waithe.
-Her first feature film Reforma delves into the colorful, complicated world of a young Latina woman in La Reforma (the Tucson, AZ projects) in the 1960-70's, and is currently in development & seeking funding with the support of NALIP's Latino Media Market.
+Her first feature film Reforma delves into the colorful, complicated world of a young Latina woman in La Reforma (the Tucson, AZ projects) in the 1960's.
+Reforma is currently in development & seeking funding with the support of NALIP's Latino Media Market.

 She is an Alumni of LAByrinth Theatre Company’s Ensemble Workshop, and a proud member of SAG-AFTRA, AEA, The Alliance of Women Directors, Women in Film, and the Chicana Directors Initiative.
 She is also a participant in Women in Film’s inaugural INSIGHT program seeking to support women of color in Hollywood.